July 30, 2019

 Obvious statement alert: whenever a company makes any investment, it wants to see value in return.
 Whether it’s about “getting our money’s worth,” “moving the needle,” or something else, decision-makers take a data-driven approach in considering where their resources are going.

 The HR space is no exception.
 People leaders, like anyone else, want to know they’re spending wisely and seeing results.
 Quantifying those results gets complicated, though, for something like coaching.
 The impact of coaching flows into all aspects of an organization’s health, and it’s not necessarily possible to isolate the effect of coaching from that of the other initiatives with which it intersects.

 We can think of the ROI of coaching in terms of productivity and retention.
 In its landmark Crucial Conversations, VitalSmarts posited that a single failed conversation costs a company $7,500 in terms of lost productivity and eventual turnover.
-The formula for our ROI calculator is built around statistics like these.

 But the value of coaching goes beyond tangible savings.
 It manifests in more subtle ways: helping employees feel more connected to their work, making them more effective communicators, and showing them they’re appreciated and valued.
 Each of these has a ripple effect throughout an organization.